freshollie/fresh-configurator/README.md

 Idealy, to become feature complete with the current configurator.
 The overall goal of the project, however, is to simplify the requirements to develop your own configurator or customise an existing one.

+Because `@fresh/msp` is written separately it could be published as it's own package, available for anyone to build tools which can interact with flight controllers.

 ## Developing

+**PLEASE NOTE, THIS SOFTWARE IS WORK IN PROGRESS AND THINGS ARE CHANGING ALL THE TIME**

 ```bash
 $ yarn